opengisch/QField-docs/documentation/how-to/attachments.en.md

 -   show and take photos
 -   show and record videos
--   listen to sound records
+-   listen and record sound clips
 -   show links to external files like PDFs or documents

 !![Attachments](../assets/images/attachments.png)